SushmaReddy-12/Creditcardfrauddetection/README.md

 2)It presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.

-3) By employing learning algorithms like Logistic Regression ,Support Vector Classifier,K-Nearest Neighbors Classifier,Decision Trees,,Random Forest,Stochastic Gradient Descent and predicted fraud transactions with 99.95% accuracy in Logistic Regression.
+3)By employing learning algorithms like Logistic Regression ,Support Vector Classifier,K-Nearest Neighbors Classifier,Decision Trees,,Random Forest,Stochastic Gradient Descent and predicted fraud transactions with 99.95% accuracy in Logistic Regression.